yagnyam-in/proxy-parent/proxy-core-lib/Readme.md

-# Digana Core Library
+# Proxy Core Library

-Contains Objects required by all Digana Modules like Cheques and Cheque Operations.
+Contains Objects required by all Proxy Modules like authentication, messages, cetificates.....

-# Install Locally

-gradlew clean publishToMavenLocal